 Independent from this, monthly full backups are created and permanently stored on DVDs.

+The system is designed to be redundant to ensure operation despite a fault.
 By applying autonomous monitoring and alarm functions, we assert that we can react appropriately upon disruptions that occur during the regular office hours common in public service.

 Three check sums, i.e. CRC32, MD5 and SHA-1, are calculated for each data file in the process of its clearing.
 Once a document has been cleared for publication, these check sums can also be viewed in the full display of the respective data record.